admin-ch/CovidCertificate-Apidoc/README.md

 ### Response - Covid certificate

-The response delivered by the API contains 3 fields:
+The response delivered by the API contains 3 or 4 fields:

 - **pdf**: the pdf encoded with base64
 - **qrCode**: the tamper-proof signed QRCode as PNG image encoded with base64
 - **uvci**: the unique identifier of the certificate as string.
+- **appDeliveryError**: error object, only sent if an error occurs while delivering a certificte to an app with a [transfer code](#transfer-data).
+If no error occured this attribute is missing.
+Format: `{
+    "errorCode": int,
+    "errorMessage": "string"
+  }`

 ## Verifier API